Looking Closely at the Growth Curve for Seritage Growth Properties (SRG)

 SRG’s Market Performance

-SRG stocks went down by -11.05% for the week, with a monthly drop of -29.50% and a quarterly performance of -18.06%, while its annual performance rate touched -41.17%.
-The volatility ratio for the week stands at 6.29% while the volatility levels for the past 30 days are set at 6.45% for Seritage Growth Properties.
-The simple moving average for the period of the last 20 days is -13.82% for SRG stocks with a simple moving average of -18.82% for the last 200 days.
+SRG stocks went up by 4.98% for the week, with a monthly drop of -16.02% and a quarterly performance of -20.66%, while its annual performance rate touched -33.40%.
+The volatility ratio for the week stands at 10.74% while the volatility levels for the past 30 days are set at 7.20% for Seritage Growth Properties.
+The simple moving average for the period of the last 20 days is 5.75% for SRG stocks with a simple moving average of -5.05% for the last 200 days.

 Analysts’ Opinion of SRG